jeremenichelli/personal-site/posts/2020-07-21-google-fonts-self-host-web-fonts.md

 LAYOUT_FEATURES="kern,ss01,cv05,cv11"
 ```

 Next step is to use [fonttools][fonttools], a Python library that among other utilies provides a subsetting command.
-We need to pass files with _.ttf_ extension to it.
+We just need to provide files with _.ttf_ extension.

 ```bash
 pyftsubset "src/fonts/Inter-Regular.ttf" --layout-features=$LAYOUT_FEATURES --unicodes=$UNICODES
 ```

-Additionally font files frequently include hinting.
+Font files frequently include hinting.
 Some operative systems like _macOS_ ignore hinting at all, and improvements are relevant only at small sizes, so I decided to remove them from my subset.

 ```bash
 pyftsubset "src/fonts/Inter-Regular.ttf" --no-hinting --desubroutinize --layout-features=$LAYOUT_FEATURES --unicodes=$UNICODES